Organic-Code/Breep/tutorials/Details.md

 ```

-The ```hash()``` method is used to reconstruct the correct object at the other side of the network.
+The ```hash()``` method is used to identify the class of the object at the other side of the network.
-By the way, this specialization was already done for primitive types.
+By the way, this specialization was already done for primitive types, so no need to call it for them.

 When using template classes — say ```std::vector```, for example — it can be harsh to write
 ```cpp